PaintingStain Calculator

 How the Calculator Works

 The calculator multiplies your surface dimensions to get total square footage, then divides by the coverage rate for your selected stain type.
-We adjust for wood porosity (softwoods absorb more stain than hardwoods) and multiply by the number of coats.
-The result is rounded up to the nearest half-gallon for practical purchasing.
+We adjust for wood porosity.
+Softwoods like pine and cedar have open grain structures that absorb 15-20% more stain per square foot than dense hardwoods like oak or ipe.
+The result is multiplied by your number of coats and rounded up to the nearest half-gallon for practical purchasing.

 Formula